philyboysmith/wsrt/content/collections/pages/populating-black-poplar.md

             content:
               -
                 type: text
-                text: 'In 2023/4 we have distributed 509 Black Poplar trees - a fantastic achievement. '
+                text: 'In 2024/5 we have distributed 650 Black Poplar trees - a fantastic achievement. ' -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'We would like to thank Wakehurst Place, Kew, who are our partners for the Sussex Black Poplar project, and the South Downs Trust - Trees for the Downs for their support.
+Thank you!'
     type: article
     enabled: true
   -
     id: m4bbwq6z
-    title: 'Sussex Black Poplar Tree Request Form'
+    title: 'Sussex Black Poplar Tree Request Form - 2025/26 Planting Season'
     form: sussex_black_poplar_tree_request_form
     type: form
-    enabled: true
+    enabled: false
   -
     id: m4bc49a1
     article: